pulibrary/dacs_handbook/research/Claude_MARCAO_refactor_proposal/README.md

 ### 1. Setup

 For this experiment, I used Claude Code, the agentic Claude coding tool, from VS Code.
 This gives Claude access to my file system, allowing it to manipulate my code base.
 This tool is not available with the free version; I used my personal Claude subscription for this.
+The version I used is Sonnet 4.6, which is less token-expensive than Opus.

 I used the most conservative settings, e.g. requiring it to ask permission before running any commands, and prompted it to prepare the proposal on a copy rather than making changes to existing files.